ChrisAntley1/Speak-to-Lichess/README.md

 Be sure to check out the How to Use section and example commands!

+**Now supports complete voice control to submit moves!
+Require UCI format moves.
+In addition, user must provide personal API token; instructions in options page.**

-**DISCLAIMER: Speak to Lichess does require some keyboard input to submit moves and to record speech.
-In addition,  to specify the letter of a square, you must say a word that begins with that letter, such as "delta" for the d column.
+**To specify the letter of a square, you must say a word that begins with that letter, such as "delta" for the d column.
 The dictation software is very bad at understanding individual letters!**

 **Does not support the word "to"!
 Commands such as "bishop to hotel five" will be interpreted as "bishop 2 hotel 5", and will submit the move "b2h5".**